 Peter C. Johnson, MD

-Peter serves as the chairman of the advisory board for SonoVol, with an expertise focused in the regenerative medicine space.
+Peter serves on the SonoVol Advisory Board as a leader with expertise focused in the regenerative medicine space.
 In the 1990s Peter was Founder and President of the Pittsburgh Tissue Engineering Initiative, and later cofounded TissueInformatics, which developed a suite of tissue analysis software products.
 He has served as an executive at a number of other biotech companies, serves as co-editor in chief of the journal Tissue Engineering for over a decade, and is an Adjunct Professor at UNC’s Kenan Flagler Business School, the UNC Department of Surgery, the joint NC State/UNC Department of Biomedical Engineering and the Wake Forest Institute of Regenerative Medicine.
 He is presently a co-founding Principal at MedSurgPI, LLC.

 Michael Rosol, Ph.D.

 Dr. Rosol has over 15 years of experience working in the field of preclinical imaging.
 Prior to his current role as Chief Medical Officer at Navidea Biopharmaceuticals, he was the Head of the Translational Imaging Group at Novartis Pharmaceuticals.
 His training and experience are in the fields of biophysics, physiology and biological/medical imaging, and his past research focused on cardiovascular imaging, and image reconstruction as applied to muscle physiology and animal models of cancer and stem cell biology.
 He has also directed two academic core imaging facilities.